maxlinc/polytrix/README.md

 Polytrix was influenced by a number of polyglot projects, including [Travis-CI](travis-ci.org), [Docco](https://github.com/jashkenas/docco), [Slate](https://github.com/tripit/slate), and polyglot test-suites like the [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) and the [JSON-LD Test Suite](http://json-ld.org/test-suite/).

-The user-experience was heavily influenced by [test-kitchen](http://kitchen.ci/).
-Polytrix aims to do for multi-language development of command-line applications what test-kitchen has done for multi-platform development of infrastructure.
+A lot of Polytrix was influenced by and based on [test-kitchen](http://kitchen.ci/).
+Polytrix is attempting to do for multi-language testing of code samples what test-kitchen does for multi-platform testing of infrastructure code.

 ## Features

-### Stages

-The stages involved in testing a code sample are:
+- Validate sample code by running it through a series of stages:
+  *  Clone: Fetch existing code samples from other git repos
+  * Detect: Match code samples for specific implementors to shared test scenarios
+  * Bootstrap: Install runtime dependencies for each implementor
+  * Exec: Invoke each test sample and capture the results (with built-in or custom spies)
+  * Validate: Ensure execution results (and data captured by spies) matches expectations
+- Generate reports or documentation:
+  - A feature matrix comparing several implementations
+  - Detailed test reports showing validation results and data captured by spies
+  - Custom reports from custom spies
-- **clone**: Polytrix fetches the code samples from Git (if they aren't already present)
+  - Convert code samples to documentation
-- **bootstrap**: Polytrix makes sure the necessary dependencies are installed
-- **exec**: Polytrix executes the code sample and captures information with [Spies](http://tbd)
-- **verify**: Polytrix checks the execution results against [Validators](http://tbd)

-You can run each of these stages individually with `polytrix <stage>`.
-You can also run `polytrix test` which will clean up old results and then run all of the stages.

-### Reports

-Polytrix can generate several reports, including reports that group similar code samples across different implementors to create report for compliance testing.

-You can run `polytrix list` to see a list of the known tests and their statuses.
-It will print a table to the terminal by default, but you can use the `--format` option to choose JSON, YAML, or Markdown output.

-TODO: Include screenshot

-You can also run `polytrix dashboard` to generate a more complete HTML report.

-### Spies

-The In order to test a code sample, Polytrix:Polytrix tests code samples.
+  - Inject code samples and/or captured execution data into documentation templates
+  - Generate to-do lists for pending features

 ## Installing Polytrix

 Polytrix is distributed as a Ruby Gem.
-It should be installed using Bundler by adding this line to your Gemfile:
+It is ideally installed using Bundler by adding this line to your Gemfile:

 ```shell
 gem 'polytrix', '~> 0.1'